26 Oct What is Sterling Silver?

 Pros and cons of sterling silver jewellery

 - Sterling silver is an exquisitely beautiful, white, luminous precious metal.

 - It is inexpensive compared to gold and platinum.

 - It’s an ideal alternative to costume jewellery.
-Cheap imitation jewellery is only plated with a thin layer of precious metal which will chips or fade quickly, making it unwearable and a poor investment in the long term.
-Sterling silver on the other hand has an attractive price point, yet provides lasting value and quality for your money.
+Cheap imitation jewellery is only plated with a thin layer of precious metal which will chip or fade quickly, making it a poor investment in the long term.
+Sterling silver, on the other hand, has an attractive price point, yet provides lasting value and quality for your money.

 - Jewellery craftsmen love silver because it’s so malleable.
 Therefore it’s easy for consumers to find beautifully designed sterling silver jewellery items.

 - The main downside of sterling silver is its softness.
 It may scratch and bend under repetitive daily wear, pressure or sudden knocks.
 Thin silver rings, in particular, will not wear well over a long time if you have an active lifestyle and wear them constantly.

 - Sterling silver jewellery will eventually tarnish.
 So you need to clean it regularly to maintain its gleam.